We’re currently enrolling lactating individuals into the following studies:

 Our team is examining whether Motegrity® (prucalopride), a medication taken for the treatment of functional constipation in adults, can be found in human milk.
-We’re looking for chest/breastfeeding individuals who are currently taking Motegrity®.
+We’re looking for lactating individuals who are currently taking Motegrity®.
 Participation in this research study includes phone interviews, self-collection of human milk samples at different time points over a 24-hour period before and after taking a dose, questionnaires about baby’s growth and development, and releasing baby’s medical records.
 Volunteers receive up to $125 for completing the study.
 See if you qualify.

-Since 2014, we have been collecting human milk samples and de-identified clinical data from chest/breastfeeding individuals across the U.S. These samples and data can be accessed by researchers to answer critical questions about human milk and its effects on infant and child health.
+Since 2014, we have been collecting human milk samples and de-identified clinical data from lactating individuals across the U.S. These samples and data can be accessed by researchers to answer critical questions about human milk and its effects on infant and child health.
 Our biorepository depends on lactating parents providing a milk sample for future research projects.
 Did you know, one ounce of human milk can fuel 15 research studies!